yashbhaskar/Smart_Cafe_Robot/README.md

 Below is an RQT graph of the ROS 2 nodes and topics used in this package:

 ![Screenshot from 2025-03-02 02-52-34](https://github.com/user-attachments/assets/a9a93ff0-0ddd-466b-9f58-6d6e24d8106f)

 ---

+## 🚀 Future Improvements

+### 1️⃣ PID Controller for Smooth and Fast Navigation

+- Implement a PID (Proportional-Integral-Derivative) controller to enhance motion control.
+- Ensures precise speed adjustments, reducing jerky movements.
+- Optimizes navigation by smoother turns and faster goal-reaching.

+### 2️⃣ Real-Time Order Cancellation Button

+- Add a UI button or voice command to cancel a specific table's order at any time.
+- If an order is canceled mid-route, the robot immediately reroutes instead of following the original plan.
+- Improves flexibility and responsiveness in a dynamic environment.

+### 3️⃣ Dynamic Obstacle Avoidance with AI

+- Integrate LiDAR-based SLAM or depth cameras for intelligent obstacle avoidance.
+- Enables the robot to adapt in real time instead of following a fixed avoidance routine.

+### 4️⃣ Multi-Robot Coordination

+- Implement a centralized task management system for multiple robots.
+- Prevents collisions and optimizes delivery paths for efficiency.

+### 5️⃣ Mobile App for Remote Monitoring & Control

+- Develop a mobile or web-based dashboard to track robot status.
+- Users can override paths, cancel orders, or assign new tasks on the go.

+---